alucryd/oxyromon/README.md

     cargo build --release --features server

-The build uses rustls by default, but you can also opt for openssl:
+The build uses rustls by default, but you can also opt for OpenSSL:

     cargo build --no-default-features --features use-native-tls